-Welcome to The Humpday Hall of Shame – every Wednesday we’ll be high-lighting the private prison industry’s influence on public policy through campaign contributions, lobbying, and the revolving door of public and private corrections.
+Welcome to the Humpday Hall of Shame – every Wednesday we highlight the private prison industry’s influence on public policy through campaign contributions, lobbying, and the revolving door of public and private corrections.

 What does almost $900,000 in political contributions buy in the Florida State legislature?

 For private prison companies the Corrections Corporation of America (CCA) and The GEO Group, it may buy them the conversion of twenty-nine state correctional facilities to private prisons.
 Nearly 4,000 state employees and 16,000 inmates will be affected if SB7172 is passed.